ashus5887/foodweb/README.md

-# foodweb
+# Foodweb

-Full Stack Web Application for subscribing to various food plans
+Full Stack Web Application for subscribing to various food plans<br>
-• Implemented a REST API using Nodejs and ExpressJS with MongoDB.
+Implemented a REST API using Nodejs and ExpressJS with MongoDB.<br>
-• Implemented Authentication, Authorization, Emailing and Payment methods for smooth user experience
+Implemented Authentication, Authorization, Emailing and Payment methods for smooth user experience<br>